 Dr. Xu has served on ThermoGenesis Holdings’ board of directors since March 2016, and was appointed chairman and interim chief executive officer in November 2016 and CEO in August 2017.
 He brings over 15 years of leadership experience in the biopharmaceutical industry and has contributed to numerous successful product launches.
-In 2009, Dr. Xu founded Boyalife Group, a China-based diversified life sciences holding company and is currently the principal shareholder of ThermoGenesis Holdings.
-Prior to founding Boyalife, Dr. Xu served as a project leader at Pfizer, as a director of research at two publicly-traded companies and as a vice president at Founder Group, a Chinese technology conglomerate focused on information technology, pharmaceuticals, real estate, finance, and commodities trading.
+In 2009, Dr. Xu founded Boyalife Group, a global diversified life sciences holding company and is currently the principal shareholder of ThermoGenesis Holdings.
+Prior to founding Boyalife, Dr. Xu served as a project leader at Pfizer, as a director of research at two publicly-traded companies and as a vice president at Founder Group, a technology conglomerate with $20 billion annual revenue.
 Dr. Xu’s expertise spans several diverse therapeutic areas, including arthritis & inflammation, cardiovascular disease, autoimmunity, oncology and diabetes.
 He has authored over forty publications and has been recognized by numerous professional societies for his contributions to biomedical research.
 Dr. Xu received his Ph.D. in immunology from Washington University School of Medicine (St. Louis, USA) and an executive MBA from Emory University (Atlanta, USA).

 Mr. Coelho joined ThermoGenesis Holdings as chief technology officer from SynGen Inc. in July 2017, where he was CTO and co-founder.
 Mr. Coelho is an engineer and inventor who has been awarded more than 30 U.S. patents related to cell cryopreservation, cryogenic robotics, cell selection, blood protein harvesting, and surgical hemostasis.